jeffreykegler/hoonlint/misc/whitespace.md

 ## Proper spacing of jogging-1 hoons

-Every jogging-1 hoon is either kingside or queenside.
+Every jogging-1 hoon is considered kingside.
-Queenside jogs do not actually occur in the `arvo/` corpus, so their description here is speculative.
-The base column for jogs of a jogging-1 hoon is one stop greater than its rune column.
+The base column
+for the jogs of a jogging-1 hoon is one stop greater than its rune column.

-"Sidedness" of a jogging-1 hoon should be consistent:

-* The jogging of a kingside jogging-1 hoon should be kingside.
-It should start on the rune line,
+* The jogging of a jogging-1 hoon should start on the rune line,
 1 stop after the rune line,
 and should consist entirely of kingside jogs.

-* The jogging of a queenside jogging-1 hoon should be queenside.
-It should start on the rune line,
-2 stops after the rune line,
-and should consist entirely of queenside jogs.

-* The tail of a jogging-1 hoon should be should be on its own line, and aligned with the rune.
+* The tail of a jogging-1 hoon should be should be one new-line equivalent after the TISTIS, and aligned with the rune.

 ## Non-standard code